Description

 Instructions

-- For the topping: Mix all of the topping ingredients together.
+- For the topping: In a small bowl, mix all of the topping ingredients together.
 Set aside.

 - For the muffins: Whisk the flour, baking soda, baking powder, and salt together in a large bowl.
 Set aside.

-- Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter, granulated sugar, and brown sugar together on high speed until smooth and creamy, about 3 minutes.
+- Using a handheld or stand mixer fitted with a paddle attachment, beat the butter, granulated sugar, and brown sugar together on medium-high speed until smooth and creamy, about 3 minutes.
 (Here’s a helpful tutorial if you need guidance on how to cream butter and sugar.)
-On medium speed, add the eggs one at a time, beating well after each addition.
-Beat in the sour cream and vanilla extract on medium speed until combined.
-With the mixer running on low speed, add the dry ingredients and milk into the wet ingredients and beat until combined.
+Add the sour cream, eggs, and vanilla extract, and beat on medium speed until combined.
+Add in the dry ingredients and beat on low speed until almost combined.
+Add the milk and beat on low speed until combined.
 Batter is thick and creamy.
 Fold in the blueberries.

 - Spoon the batter into liners, filling them all the way to the top.
 Spoon brown sugar topping on each, gently pressing it down into the surface so it sticks.
-Bake for 5 minutes at 425 then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
-Bake for an additional 18–20 minutes or until a toothpick inserted in the center comes out clean.
-The total time these muffins take in the oven is about 23–25 minutes, give or take.
-Allow the muffins to cool for 5 minutes in the muffin pan, then transfer to a wire rack to continue cooling.
+Bake for 5 minutes at 425°F and then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
+Bake for an additional 16–19 minutes or until a toothpick inserted in the center comes out clean.
+Allow the muffins to cool for 5–10 minutes in the pan set on a cooling rack, then transfer the muffins directly to the rack to continue cooling.

 - Muffins stay fresh covered at room temperature for a few days or in the refrigerator for up to 1 week.